 In Bunny Money, Ruby bunny saves money to buy her grandmother a gift – a music box with two dancing ballerinas.

 She sets out with Max her brother to shop for the gift.
 A lemonade, vampire teeth, dirty clothes that need to be cleaned see the money going out of the wallet.
-Ruby realises the gift is far more expensive that what she thought it might be.
+Ruby realises the gift is far more expensive than what she thought it might be.
 The shopkeeper suggests a cheaper alternative.
 Max buys the vampire teeth for grandma.
 They run out of money and grandma has to pick them.
 She is delighted with her gifts and insists on travelling with her vampire teeth on.

 The book explains how things and services need to be bought with money.
 Money runs out and money can buy someone’s happiness.
 An altogether fun and educative book about money.

 Alexander Who Was Rich Last Sunday is the Alexander is the recipient of a gift of money.
 Alexander hopes to save it for a walkie-talkie.

 His good intentions unravel pretty quickly and he finds himself squandering the money on gum, renting a snake and paying up for bad behaviour.

 At the end of the book, Alexander finds himself penniless and no hope of getting a walkie talkie, thanks to his poor saving habit.
 This book will make you laugh and the young reader ponder about what she spends on.

 The Everything Kids’ Money Book: Earn It, Save It, and Watch It Grow! by Brette McWhorter Sember explains how kids can save online, saving, stocks and financial software.

 The book discusses how children can watch their savings grow by putting it in a bank or invest it in a small business.
 Online banking, opening a bank account, and saving allowance are explained in this comprehensive guide to money for kids.